National Institute of Science Education and Research: PhD program

 In 2010 January, NISER started offering a doctoral programme under the guidance of faculty members of NISER to students with a master's degree in basic sciences, e.g., Biology, Chemistry, Mathematics and Physics.
 To get admission, students have to qualify the – NET (CSIR/UGC) / GATE / NBHM or equivalent examination valid for the current year in the relevant area of research.

 Integrated Doctoral Programme (Int.
 Ph.D.)

 Integrated Ph.D. involves a master's degree (M.Sc.) followed by a doctorate (Ph.D.).
 Students after three years of undergraduate education can join the program.

 M.Sc. in Medical and Radiological Physics Programme (CMRP, NISER)

+The Centre was established by Prof. Dr. Bedangadas Mohanty in the year 2022.

 From 2022 NISER started offering M.Sc. in Medical and Radiological physics in Centre for Medical and Radiation Physics(CMRP).

 Selection procedure: 60% marks in B. Sc with physics as a main course and JAM / JEST exam scorecards.
 The shortlisting will be based on JAM / JEST marks, followed by interview for selection.